-Below are a few of the images from his project, Bury Me Not on the Lonely Prairie for which he will use the grant funds to further develop and bring to publication.
+Below are a few of the images from his project, The McFarthest Place for which he will use the grant funds to further develop and bring to publication.

 45¼25’37.9″N, 102¼17’10.7″W. 113 miles from the nearest McDonald’s.The Arneson family and their employee Riley Cihak ride their horses through thick morning fog on their ranch in the old town of Chance, SD on July 31, 2017.

 45¡31’48.6″N 102¡48’17.6″W. 107 miles from the nearest McDonald’s.A McDonalds trailer sits in a field outside in the small town of Prairie City, SD on July 31, 2017.